awsdocs/amazon-connect-admin-guide/doc_source/play.md

     For example, based on a customer's preferred language, you can dynamically play a voice prompt with a local accent that greets them and thanks them for being a loyal member\.
 You can even concatenate multiple attributes, such as line of business or language preference to create personalized interactions; for example, reservations \+ Spanish language\.

 ## Requirements<a name="requirements"></a>
-+ Amazon Connect supports \.wav files to use for your prompt\.
++ **Supported formats**: Amazon Connect supports \.wav files to use for your prompt\.
 You must use \.wav files that are 8KHz, and mono channel audio with U\-Law encoding\.
 Otherwise, the prompt won't play correctly\.
 You can use publicly available third\-party tools to convert your \.wav files to U\-Law encoding\.
 After converting the files, upload them to Amazon Connect\.
-+ Amazon Connect supports prompts that are less than 50MB and less than five minutes long\.
++ **Size**: Amazon Connect supports prompts that are less than 50MB and less than five minutes long\.
-+ When storing prompts in an S3 bucket: for Regions that are disabled by default \(also called [opt\-in](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) Regions\) such as US West \(Oregon\), Africa \(Cape Town\), and AWS GovCloud \(US\-West\), your bucket must be in the same Region\.
++ **When storing prompts in an S3 bucket:** For Regions that are disabled by default \(also called [opt\-in](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) Regions\) such as Africa \(Cape Town\), your bucket must be in the same Region\.

 ## Supported channels<a name="play-channels"></a>